Grammar Quiz

 • I think it will rain tonight.

 Will and be going to both used to express future time.
-But the be going to form of the future simple tense is used to express future events that have been planned.
-However, will/shall also used to express the future intention but they often use to describe a sudden decision, i.e., the decision made by a speaker at the immediate present moment.
+But the “be going to” form of the future simple tense is used to express future events that have been planned.
+However, will/shall is also used to represent the future intention, but will/shall often use to describe a sudden decision, i.e., the decision made by a speaker at the immediate present moment.

 • I am going to start watching this movie soon.